jessamynsmith/DOL-ILAB/README.md

 This effort uses Python.

 THe sample code in the code folder enables the processing of the data in the goods.xls (and products.xls) into an array of goods (and products).
+NB.
+All good is rough and this is my first attempt coding in Python.

 generate_good.py does the conversion from XL to a goods_list.
 It also creates XML files located in the output folder (ordered by country or by good).
 It also produces a raw dump of the XL sheet into JSON. generate_product.py does the same thing as generate_good.py but for products